sammyl720/express-typescript-boilerplate/README.md

-### A Simple node express typescript boilerplate REST API
+### A Simple node express typescript boilerplate REST API with MongoDb Integration

 Build your express typescript project faster with this boilerplate.
-This Branch saves data to file
+This Branch Has MongoDb Integration

 ## API Reference